obsidianmd/obsidian-developer-docs/en/Plugins/Editor/Editor.md

 ## Insert text at cursor position

-The [[obsidian.editor.replacerange|replaceRange()]] method replaces the text between two cursor positions.
+The [[replaceRange|replaceRange()]] method replaces the text between two cursor positions.
 If you only give it one position, it inserts the new text between that position and the next.

 The following command inserts today's date at the cursor position: